Privacy Notice (Driver)

 National ID, passport, driver’s license (front and back), trade license

-Why we use it: To verify your legal driving eligibility and eligibility to do the business, and comply with regulatory obligations, including anti-fraud and anti-money laundering checks.
+Why we use it: To verify your driving eligibility and eligibility to do the business, and comply with regulatory obligations, including anti-fraud and anti-money laundering checks.

 Legal basis: